AkshayJay29/quiz/README.md

   ![Homepage image](assets/images/homequiz.png)

 **Navigation Bar**
-- Hovering on the different navigation bar's links will trigger hover effect, highlighting the link for the customer.
+- Hovering on the different navigation bar's links will trigger a hover effect, highlighting the link for the customer.

 - Clicking on the navigation bar's links will bring the user to the specified page.